GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/05.541-550/02.What-Are-You-Doing-for-Jesus/docs.md

 ---
+title: |
-title: 542.
-What Are You Doing for Jesus?
+    542. What Are You Doing for Jesus? - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 542.
+What Are You Doing for Jesus?.
+What are you doing for Jesus, As you journey thro' life?
+Sowing the grain for the harvest, Or scattering seeds of strife?
+Chorus: What are you doing, Doing for Jesus?
+What are you doing  As the days go by?
+What are you doing, Doing for Jesus?
+What are you doing  As the days go by?
+    keywords:  |
-    keywords: Christ in Song, What Are You Doing for Jesus?, What are you doing for Jesus, What are you doing, Doing for Jesus?
+        Christ in Song, adventhymnals, advent hymnals, What Are You Doing for Jesus?, What are you doing for Jesus.
+What are you doing, Doing for Jesus?
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 542. WHAT ARE YOU DOING FOR JESUS?
+####  Christ in Song,

 ```txt
 1.